 Earlier this week, I finished reading Hands by Torrey Maldonado.
 This realistic fiction novel is about Trev, a twelve-year-old boy who would do anything to protect his mom and older sisters from his stepdad.
 Two years after Trev's stepdad hit his mom and was locked up in jail for violating his parole, Trev is worried about his release.
 Instead of dwelling on his fear, Trev decides to take up boxing with his friend, P (short for Pete).
 Not everyone agrees with his plan, though, because Trev used to draw very well when he was younger.
 Instead of fighting back and possibly ending up in jail like his stepdad, Trev is encouraged to use his artistic talent to build a better future.
 Unsure if he has the support he needs, Trev feels like this advice is useless right now, especially when his sister Nikki's boyfriend is controlling and doesn't respect boundaries, on top of his other concerns.
 As his stepdad's release approaches, Trev has to consider his future and if he should really fight back with his hands.

 Wow, this was an amazingly profound story.
 I liked the short chapters because they made the book feel super fast-paced, but most of all, I enjoyed how enlightening the book was about domestic abuse and how it affects young people and their choices.
 Although Trev is the youngest in his family, he feels like he has to protect his mom and sisters because he's the only boy out of the four of them.
 His situation made me feel really bad for him because I didn't want him to continue the cycle of violence of which I've become so aware over the years.
 I also loved getting to know his "uncles" because they had great advice for Trev from their own experiences, even when he was doubtful that they had his back.
 It warmed my heart that his English teacher, Ms. Clark, was looking out for him, too.
 Additionally, I thought P was a great friend to Trev.
 While I wasn't completely supportive of Trev's plan to learn to box to protect his family, I'm glad Trev and P went to the boxing gym together.
 I can't forget to mention Little Cole either.
 Little Cole, the eight-year old boy who lives in the apartment across from Trev's, reminded me a lot of a younger version of Trev and it made me so happy that Trev would help him with drawing.
 Although not everything is resolved at the conclusion of the story, it should leave readers with hope about Trev's situation.
-Hands is a powerful and riveting, and I recommend it to everyone, kids and adults alike.
+Hands is powerful and riveting, and I recommend it to everyone, kids and adults alike.

 Thursday, October 16, 2025